ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.1/datagen/introduction.md

 Enter `DataGenerator`.
 Data Generators are programs within Minecraft that are used to automate writing JSON files for their code.
 This allows them to just copy and paste a single method with a few changes to get some their assets generated.
 There are specific cases that cannot be handled such as custom models.
 However, the process to implement them can be added to a data generator.

-This will be a six part explanation with each part explaining how to create and use a different `DataGenerator`.
+This will be an explanation on how to create and use different `DataGenerator`s.
 Forge has a great [example](https://github.com/MinecraftForge/MinecraftForge/blob/1.15.x/src/test/java/net/minecraftforge/debug/DataGeneratorTest.java) that shows how to utilize these generators to their fullest extent.

 ## <a name="baic-setup"></a>Basic Setup